Shukoya/Shoko/REFACTORING_ROADMAP.md

 ### 4.5 Documentation Alignment 📖 IN PROGRESS (updated)
 - [x] Update `ARCHITECTURE.md` and README Architecture section to reflect Clean Architecture layering (Infrastructure → Domain (services, actions, selectors, commands) → Application (controllers, UnifiedApplication) → Presentation (components)).
-- [ ] Remove or reframe references to `ReaderModes` in docs; the editor is now a screen component and overlays are components.
+- [x] Remove or reframe references to `ReaderModes` in docs; the editor is now a screen component and overlays are components.
-  - Remaining: `DEVELOPMENT.md` still mentions `ReaderModes::*` in the “Strategy Pattern” section.
+  - Verified: `DEVELOPMENT.md` already uses “Dispatcher + Screen Components”.
 - [x] Ensure configuration path casing in README is `~/.config/reader` (matches `Infrastructure::StateStore::CONFIG_DIR`).
-- [ ] Document DI patterns in more detail: clarify that a single `DependencyContainer` is created at app start and injected downward; components/renderers receive dependencies via constructor (no ad‑hoc containers).
-Expand examples in `ARCHITECTURE.md` and/or `DEVELOPMENT.md`.
+- [ ] Update `DEVELOPMENT.md` Project Structure to match actual layout (`domain`, `application`, `controllers`, `components`, `infrastructure`, `input`, etc.).
+Current tree references `core/concerns/renderers/services` which no longer exists.
+- [ ] Fix DI examples in docs: avoid creating an unused container in the sample (UnifiedApplication builds its own); add concrete examples for resolving services inside components via provided dependencies.

 Outcome: A single, predictable flow — UI reads from state; controllers invoke Domain services; services persist and dispatch actions; the overlay is a proper component; there is no mode/screen duplication for annotations.